akio-tomiya/Gaugefields.jl/README.md

 # How to calculate actions
 We can calculate actions from this packages with fixed gaugefields U.
-We introduce the concenpt "Scalar neural networks", which is S(U) -> V, where U and V are gaugefields.
+We introduce the concenpt "Scalar-valued neural network", which is S(U) -> V, where U and V are gauge fields.

 ```julia